djnugent/SelfDrivingMouseDroid/Guides/DurhamServer.md

 1. ssh into the machine `ssh -t net-id@du310-06.ece.iastate.edu /bin/bash`
   * Make sure you are on the iastate VPN if not on campus
   * Replace net-id with your id
-2. Install keras/tensorflow/opencv/flash locally run, `pip3 install --user flask opencv-python==3.1.0 keras==1.2.2 tensorflow-gpu==1.0.1`
+2. Install keras/tensorflow/opencv/flask and more locally run, `pip3 install --user flask h5py imageio requests opencv-python==3.1.0 keras==1.2.2 tensorflow-gpu==1.0.1`
   * Only need to install once.
 3. Install tmux, `wget -O - https://gist.githubusercontent.com/djnugent/33a263f8d4139a14bad83105ea9f75b4/raw/651e5848e1eb9db3d93968cf5131827c448b0b83/install_tmux.sh | bash -e`
   * Only need to install once.